A4Alpha/A4Alpha/README.md

 Since you're here, I challenge you to a game of Tic-Tac-Toe.
 Give this page a few seconds to load all the emojis and then click the topmost box to start playing.

-Xs go first, click one of the nine boxes to make your move.
+X's go first, click one of the nine boxes to make your move.

-_If for some reason the buttons are not clickable, try reloading the page.
+***Note:-***_If for some reason the buttons are not clickable, try reloading the page.
 Sometimes GitHub can't handle all the emojis._

 [Take me to the bottom](#bottom)

-# Alright, Enough Chit Chat, Let's Play!
+## Alright, Enough Chit Chat, Let's Play!

 ---
 <a name="root"></a><br/><br/><br/>